consilience/laravel-message-flow/README.md

 ## Background

-Simply, this package provides a pipe between two Laravel applications, to send messages from a model on one application to a model on the other application.
+This package provides a pipe between two (or more) Laravel applications, to send messages from a model on one application to a model on the other application.
 It uses Laravel queues to pass the message across.
 It attempts to do this robustly, reliably and flexibly.

-If you can share a queue database between two Laravel applications, then this package will support passing messages between these applications.
+If you can share a single queue database between Laravel applications, then this package will support passing messages between these applications.

 You can mix as many queue connections and queues as you like to route